yanghongyang/yanghongyang/README.md

 -->
 ## 🚀About
 * 👩 I'm a Chinese girl and my Chinese name is ‘**Yang Hongyang**’.
 Feel free to call me '**Hongyang**' instead!
-* 🎓 I will be a graduate student specialized in Software Engineering this fall.
+* 🎓 I am a graduate student specialized in Software Engineering, and will be graduate in 2023.
 * 👀 I’m currently focusing on popular **Java Framework**, such as **Spring**.
 * 🌱 Familiar with C, C++, Java.
 Usually use C++ to solve problems on [LeetCode](https://leetcode.com/) and now is trying to replace it with Java.
 * 😍 Loves Cooking && Listenning to classical music.
 Loves **Symphony No.5 by Gustav Mahler**.
 Also 💖 animation of course!